Child Life and Therapeutic Recreation Infant Playroom

 The playroom is equipped with diapers, clean clothing, and all necessary medical equipment your baby might need.
 During this time, you are welcome to stay in the playroom with your baby or take a break instead.

 Playroom staff are clinical professionals.
-Certified Child Life Therapists and Certified Recreation Therapists have a bachelor’s or master’s degree in their specialty and have successfully completed a national certification exam.
+Certified Child Life Specialists and Certified Recreation Specialists have a bachelor’s or master’s degree in their specialty and have successfully completed a national certification exam.

-Infant massage is a great way for you to bond with your child during these difficult times in hospital care.
+Infant massage is a great way for you to bond with your child during hospitalization.
 It’s a loving way to communicate with your baby and to build trust and confidence for both baby and caregiver.
 If you are interested in infant massage instruction or have any further questions, please contact the Child Life and Therapeutic Recreation Staff at 410-578-5307.

 A Certified Educator of Infant Massage is on site and available to teach you how to massage your baby.
 They’ll provide a step-by-step guide and demonstrate the techniques.